 Richard Tolkien has worked in the financial sector for over 30 years, now acting as a non-executive director for two companies and an independent expert witness.
 His brother David had a spinal cord injury in 1982 and spent nine months rehabilitating at the NSIC.
 Richard’s passion for Stoke Mandeville Spinal Research continues to be motivated by the memory of his brother, who despite overcoming numerous health complications throughout his life, sadly passed away in 2014.

 Mr Henderson is a co-opted member of Stoke Mandeville Spinal Research.
-He is Clinical Director of the National Spinal Injuries Centre.
+He recently retried from his position as Clinical Director of the National Spinal Injuries Centre.

 In 2000, Jamie had a diving accident that left him paralysed from the chest down.
 Following this life changing incident, Jamie decided work needed to be something that he really loved doing, so he left the city and set up his own art dealership – the Animal Art Fair.
 Jamie is a passionate supporter of SMSR and helps raise awareness of the vital work we do through our Ambassador programme.